Ted Stevens: Solicitor of Interior

-Alaska House of Representatives
+Return to Alaska and service in the Alaska House of Representatives

-After returning to Alaska, Stevens founded Stevens & Savage, a law firm in Anchorage.
+After returning to Alaska, Stevens managed Richard Nixon's 1960 campaign in Alaska.
+Nixon lost the election narrowly to John F. Kennedy, but won Alaska, which was unexpected due to Alaska's Democratic lean.
+Shortly after, Stevens founded Stevens & Savage, a law firm in Anchorage.
 Stevens was then joined by H. Russel Holland, who later became a federal judge on the U.S. District Court for the District of Alaska, and the firm's name changed to Stevens, Savage & Holland.
 Stevens became a member of Operation Rampart, a group in favor of building the Rampart Dam, a hydroelectric project on the Yukon River.
 Elected to the Alaska House of Representatives in 1964, he became House Majority Leader in his second term.
+In this position, he helped push through the repeal of a law that the Governor must appoint a U.S. Senator of the same party as their predecessor when filling a Senate vacancy, benefitting from this law change the next year when Bob Bartlett died.

 U.S. Senator

 Service

-Stevens' service as a United States Senator was, at first, marked with instability and controversy.
-Mike Gravel had no issue with Stevens being the senior senator, because he was 7 years Stevens' junior, and Stevens had been in public service for longer than he had.
-Stevens was a party loyalist, and, even after losing the 1968 Republican primary, Stevens embarked on a state-wide campaign for the Republican nominee, Elmer Rasmuson, where Stevens attacked Gravel on his time as Speaker of the Alaska House of Representatives.
-When they were being sworn in together in 1969, Stevens approached Gravel and apologized, asking if they could be friends and "let political bygones be bygones", so that they could work together.
-However, Gravel, unappreciative of Stevens' attacks, replied "I don't want to be your friend, Ted.
+Stevens's service as a United States Senator was, at first, marked with instability and controversy.
+Mike Gravel stated that he had no issue with Stevens being the senior senator, because he was seven years Stevens's junior, and Stevens had been in public service for longer than he had.
+Even after losing the 1968 Republican primary, Stevens embarked on a state-wide campaign for the Republican nominee, Elmer Rasmuson, attacking Gravel on his time as Speaker of the Alaska House of Representatives.
+When they were being sworn in together in 1969, Stevens approached Gravel and apologized, asking if they could "let political bygones be bygones", so that they could work together.
+However, Gravel replied "I don't want to be your friend, Ted.
 I didn't appreciate you going around the state and lying about me."
-Gravel and Stevens never made it up, with Gravel later recalling of his relationship with Stevens: "We'd talk about things.
+Gravel and Stevens never recovered, with Gravel later recalling "We'd talk about things.
 I'd joke with him.
-He's got a sense of humor.
-But he didn't use it on me unless I was the butt of it."
+He's got a sense of humor."
+However, Gravel would add "He didn't use it on me unless I was the butt of it."